Phosphorus cycle

-The phosphorus cycle is the biogeochemical cycle that describes the movement of phosphorus through the lithosphere, hydrosphere, and biosphere.
-Unlike many other biogeochemical cycles, the atmosphere does not play a significant role in the movement of phosphorus, because phosphorus and phosphorus-based compounds are usually solids at the typical ranges of temperature and pressure found on Earth.
-The production of phosphine gas occurs in only specialized, local conditions.
-Therefore, the phosphorus cycle should be viewed from whole Earth system and then specifically focused on the cycle in terrestrial and aquatic systems.
+The phosphorus cycle is the biogeochemical cycle that involves the movement of phosphorus through the lithosphere, hydrosphere, and biosphere.
+Unlike many other biogeochemical cycles, the atmosphere does not play a significant role in the movement of phosphorus, because phosphorus and phosphorus-based materials do not enter the gaseous phase readily, as the main source of gaseous phosphorus, phosphine, is only produced in isolated and specific conditions.
+Therefore, the phosphorus cycle is primarily examined studying the movement of orthophosphate (PO4(3-)), the form of phosphorus that is most commonly seen in the environment, through terrestrial and aquatic ecosystems.

-Living organisms require phosphorus, a vital component of DNA, RNA, ATP, etc, for their proper functioning.
-Plants assimilate phosphorus as phosphate and incorporate it into organic compounds and in animals, phosphorus is a key component of bones, teeth, etc. On the land, phosphorus gradually becomes less available to plants over thousands of years, since it is slowly lost in runoff.
+Living organisms require phosphorus, a vital component of DNA, RNA, ATP, etc., for their proper functioning.
+Phosphorus also enters in the composition of phospholipids present in cell membranes.
+Plants assimilate phosphorus as phosphate and incorporate it into organic compounds.
+In animals, inorganic phosphorus in the form of apatite (Ca5(PO4)3(OH,F)) is also a key component of bones, teeth (tooth enamel), etc. On the land, phosphorus gradually becomes less available to plants over thousands of years, since it is slowly lost in runoff.
 Low concentration of phosphorus in soils reduces plant growth and slows soil microbial growth, as shown in studies of soil microbial biomass.
 Soil microorganisms act as both sinks and sources of available phosphorus in the biogeochemical cycle.
 Short-term transformation of phosphorus is chemical, biological, or microbiological.
-In the long-term global cycle, however, the major transfer is driven by tectonic movement over geologic time.
+In the long-term global cycle, however, the major transfer is driven by tectonic movement over geologic time and weathering of phosphate containing rock such as apatite.
+Furthermore, phosphorus tends to be a limiting nutrient in aquatic ecosystems.
+However, as phosphorus enters aquatic ecosystems, it has the possibility to lead to over-production in the form of eutrophication, which can happen in both freshwater and saltwater environments.

-Humans have caused major changes to the global phosphorus cycle through shipping of phosphorus minerals, and use of phosphorus fertilizer, and also the shipping of food from farms to cities, where it is lost as effluent.
+Human activities have caused major changes to the global phosphorus cycle primarily through the mining and subsequent transformation of phosphorus minerals for use in fertilizer and industrial products.
+Some phosphorus is also lost as effluent through the mining and industrial processes as well.